makushatnik/devops-course/chatbot/README.md

 * /task1	- Returns a link to the solution of the Animal's Sounds task.
 * /task2	- Returns a link to the solution of the Tricky Bash task.
 * /task3	- Returns a link to the solution of the Chatbot task.
+* /task4    - Returns a link to the solution of the Docker task.
 * /contacts	- Returns my actual contacts.
 * /cv		- Returns an url-address to my cv.
 * /paypal	- Returns my Paypal account.
-* /settings	- Don't do anything.
+* /settings	- Doesn't do anything.

 It doesn't matter whether command was written in the lower or upper case.
 Bot won't be able to get anything but words.